Gaussian process surrogate with physical law-corrected prior for multi-coupled PDEs defined on irregular geometry: Problem setting in parametric PDEs

 \subsection{RBF-FD method}

-Radial basis function (RBF) methods represent a class of mesh-free techniques that can be classified into several categories, including local RBF methods, global RBF methods, RBF-FD methods and RBF spectral methods.
-This study focuses specifically on the local RBF-FD approach integrated with the least squares technique.
-The local least squares RBF-FD method enables spatial discretization of PDEs without requiring a predefined mesh structure.
-This approach offers significant flexibility in handling complex geometries and is particularly effective for solving problems in arbitrarily shaped domains.
-The methodological details of the local RBF-FD scheme and its application to spatial discretization of parametric PDEs will be systematically presented in later sections.
+Radial basis function (RBF) methods represent a class of mesh-free techniques that can be classified into several categories.
+Our study focuses specifically on the local RBF-FD approach integrated with a least squares technique \cite{bayona2010rbf}. {This approach offers significant flexibility in handling complex geometries \cite{song2024model}.
+In this work, we focus on PDEs defined on two-dimensional spatial domains with irregular boundaries and possible interior holes, while the spatial domain remains fixed over time.}

 We begin by reviewing fundamental concepts of RBF interpolation, which form the basis for the RBF-FD methodology.
 Consider a set of scattered nodes $\x_i \in \mathbb{R}^d$, $i = 1, 2, \dots, n$ distributed in the neighborhood of a point $\x$, where these nodes are completely independent of any mesh or element structure.
 A localized RBF approximation of the function $u(\x)$ can be constructed using the radial basis functions $\phi(\|\x - \x_i\|)$,